sbb-design-systems/lyne-components/src/components/sbb-autocomplete/readme.md

 The `sbb-autocomplete` is a component that can be used to display a panel of suggested options connected to a text input.

-It's possible to set the panel `origin` and the input `trigger` passing an id or an element reference.
+It's possible to set the element to which the component's panel will be attached using the `origin` prop, and the input which will work as a trigger using the `trigger` prop.
+Both accept an id or an element reference.

 ```html
 <!-- Origin element -->